-Drones are strictly forbidden over the whole of Kjerag, due to heavy helicopter traffic with base jumpers, and that Kjerag is part of a nature reserve.
+Drones are strictly forbidden over the whole of Kjerag, Norway, due to heavy helicopter traffic, base jumper activity, and being part of a nature reserve.

-Although, 11 people in all have died from Basejump at Kjerag, but none of those death have been from falling of Kjeragbolten.
+There are, however, 11 Kjerag deaths of people who have died from Base Jumping, but none of those deaths have been from falling off this world-famous boulder.